Ro45CR7zz/Magic-ScratchCard/README.md

 🎁 Surprise Button – Get a new emoji anytime with the "Surprise Me" button.

-🎮 Tilt Interaction – 3D-like card rotation based on cursor position for extra depth.
+🎮 Tilt Interaction – 3D-like cardd rotation based on cursor position for extra depth.

 🚀 How to Uze
 Clone or Download the Repository: